Get News & Updates Directly To Your Inbox

 Living room

-The most common triggers in the living room are dust mites, pets, strong smells, wood smoke and tobacco smoke.
+Common triggers in the living room include dust mites, pets, strong odors, wood smoke and tobacco smoke.
 If someone with asthma lives in your home, you should never smoke in the home.
 Limit or avoid the use of wood smoke and fireplaces, too.
 You can also take these steps:

 Bathroom

-Mold is a primary trigger in the bathroom.
-So are strong odors given off by hairspray, perfume, scented candles and air fresheners.
+Mold is the main trigger in bathrooms.
+So are strong odors from hairspray, perfume, scented candles and air fresheners.
 To eliminate triggers in the bathroom:

 Also, remember the bathroom is a place to wash off triggers.
 Some outdoor triggers can become indoor triggers.
 When kids play outside, they often bring pollen and ragweed inside.
 Make sure they take a bath and wash their hair before going to bed.